DataDog/hiring-engineers/answers.md

 _The default is 0 which means it’s collected at the same interval as the rest of the integrations on that Agent.
 If the value is set to 30, it does not mean that the metric is collected every 30 seconds, but rather that it could be collected as often as every 30 seconds._

+.
->Bonus Question Can you change the collection interval without modifying the Python check file you created?
+> Bonus Question Can you change the collection interval without modifying the Python check file you created?

->Yes, the collection interval can be changed by directly changing the collection interval in the `/conf.d/my_metric.yaml` configration file, similar to what I did in the above step.
+Yes, the collection interval can be changed by directly changing the collection interval in the `/conf.d/my_metric.yaml` configration file, similar to what I did in the above step.

 <hr>